Stay organized with collections Save and categorize content based on your preferences.

 Create a workflow by using Terraform

-2. Create a service account for the workflow.
+2. Create a service account for the workflow using Terraform.

 3. Define and deploy a workflow using Terraform.

-4. Execute the workflow with Google Cloud CLI.
+4. Execute the workflow using the Google Cloud CLI.

 Before you begin